-Canning jars are made of thick, sturdy glass and are designed to be used in home canning.
+Canning jars (also called Mason jars) are molded glass jars.
+They are made of thick, sturdy glass and are designed to be used in home canning.
 They can be used in a pressure cooker or a hot water bath.
 They can also be used in the oven when dry canning.
 (Some or all of these methods of preserving foods may be a mystery to you, but just know that canning jars are a useful and basic tool when it comes to preserving food.)

 I encourage you to buy jars from trusted companies.
-Kerr, Ball, and Mason jars have been around a long time and are known for quality.
+Kerr or Ball jars have been around a long time and are known for quality.
 Tread carefully when it comes to off-brand or discount jars and lids.
 Store jars (like the kind you get when you buy mayonnaise) are not a good choice because they’re not sturdy enough to stand up to a home pressure cooker.
 Be safe.
 Buy good quality jars.

 This article contains affiliate links.
 If you click and buy, I make a commission.
 Thank you for helping me stay supplied with canning lids. ❤